-These are not made-up examples: The people who lived near Love Canal would have been better off almost anywhere else, while the people in the Mayo Clinic would be worse off almost anywhere else.
+These are not made-up examples: Anybody in ZIP code 74360 (Picher) would be better off almost anywhere else, while anybody in ZIP code 55905 (Mayo Clinic) would be worse off almost anywhere else.

 There are innumerable other examples where one must determine whether there is a causal relationship between two things.
 Large numbers of lives and dollars depend on such determinations every day.

 In industry, in government, and in ordinary daily life people need to make judgments about what causes what.
 Sometimes the stakes are small, but sometimes the stakes are enormous:

 In a democracy, it is important for more-or-less everybody to be able to think clearly about such issues.

 The notion of cause-and-effect is more subtle than the notions of ordinary logic, as we now discuss: